Zeleo/recurrence-expression/README.md

 { "every": { "second": 10 } }
 ```

-Above expression means "every 10 seconds".
+The above expression means "every 10 seconds", which is a rather trivial

-OK, "every 10 seconds" is a rather trivial pattern.
-Here's a bit more
+pattern.
+Here's an example that is a bit more complex:
-complex example:

 ```json